coin-or/Clp/README.md

 clp filename                #read file, do presolve and dual algorithm clp filename -primalsimplex #use primal instead
 ```
-On Linux, clp can do file completion and line editing if it can find the history, readline
+On Linux, clp can do file completion and line editing if it can find the
-and termcap. packages.
+history, readline, and termcap packages when building.

-If you want to stress the code you can set various stuff, e.g., dantzig pricing
+If you want to stress the code, you can set various stuff, e.g., dantzig pricing
 and then go into netlib testing.
-I do not guarantee that it will solve all
+It is not guaranteed that it will solve all
-netlib if you get too creative.
-For instance using presolve makes netlib
+netlib instances if you get too creative.
+For instance using presolve makes
-solve faster - but pilot87 prefers a large infeasibility weight.
+netlib solve faster - but pilot87 prefers a large infeasibility weight.
 So
 ```
 clp -presolve on -dualbound 1.0e10 -netlib
 ```
 works well.

 There are examples in [examples](examples).
-To create an executable - testit do
+To create an executable, build
+with `coinbrew` as above and then do
 ```
+cd build/Cbc/master/examples
-make DRIVER=minimum to use minimum.cpp
+make DRIVER=minimum #build the driver minimum.cpp
 ```
 or whichever driver you want.
 A list is in [Makefile](Makefile.in).
 Three useful samples are: